 AI R&D Budget

-In September 2019, agencies for the first time reported their nondefense R&D investments in AI, through the NITRD Supplement to the President’s FY2020 Budget, and most recently through the NITRD and NAIIO Supplement to the President’s FY2022 Budget (see Table 2).
+In September 2019, agencies for the first time reported their nondefense R&D investments in AI, through the NITRD Supplement to the President’s FY2020 Budget, and most recently through the NITRD and NAIIO Supplement to the President’s FY2023 Budget.
 This AI R&D reporting process provides an important mechanism for consistently tracking America’s prioritization of AI R&D going forward.
 This report also provides insight into the diverse and extensive range of nondefense Federal AI R&D programs and initiatives.
 Under this reporting mechanism, AI investments are categorized into two primary categories – those where AI is the primary emphasis and those where AI contributes to another primary emphasis (such as high-capability computing, intelligent robotics and autonomous systems, or cybersecurity).
-The National AI Initiative Act of 2020 also requires reporting of investments in National AI Research Institutes, which are included for the first time in the FY 2022 report.
-For more information on Federal AI R&D investments, refer to Table 2 of the AI R&D Investment Dashboard.
+The National AI Initiative Act of 2020 also requires reporting of investments in National AI Research Institutes, which were included for the first time in the FY 2022 report.
+For more information on Federal AI R&D investments, refer to Table 1 of the AI R&D Investment Dashboard.